khan-rehan/Automation_projectCreation/README.md

 Also make sure to change all directories to your directories so it should be '/Users/<your username>/path/to/your/project'
 ```

-## Adding of github remote url in files:
+## Adding of github remote url in command script:

 For https:- `git remote add origin https://github.com/USERNAME/$1.git`